People are sick of masks. We all get it. So when can we stop wearing them?

 The answer is: not anytime soon.

-Bahrain recently launched a COVID-19 vaccination campaign free of charge for residents and citizens alike.
-While this development holds much promise, this does not mean that we can stop wearing masks anytime soon.
+Bahrain is still continuing its COVID-19 vaccination campaign free of charge for residents and citizens alike.
+While this is a very important milestone in combatting the virus, this does not mean that we can stop wearing masks anytime soon.
 There are still numerous reasons we still need to wear masks to maintain the remarkable strides that the government and frontline workers have made during the pandemic.

 Reason 1: You won’t know who has or hasn’t been vaccinated